 Investment Thesis

-Weebit Nano Ltd. (ASX: WBT) is an Israeli company publicly traded on the Australian Securities Exchange.
-Weebit's vision is to disrupt the memory industry by replacing the reigning flash memory technology with a faster, more reliable, and energy-efficient non-volatile memory (NVM) technology ideal for embedded applications.
-The Company is revolutionizing NVM through silicon oxide (SiOx)-based resistive RAM (ReRAM) technology, in collaboration with CEA-Leti, a French research institute, after licensing patents from US-based Rice University.
+Weebit Nano Ltd. is an Israeli company that is publicly traded on the Australian Securities Exchange (ASX: WBT).
+Weebit's vision is to disrupt the memory industry by replacing the reigning flash memory technology with faster, more reliable, and energy-efficient non-volatile memory (NVM) technology that is ideal for embedded applications.
+The company is revolutionizing NVM through silicon oxide (SiOx)–based resistive RAM (ReRAM) technology, in collaboration with CEA-Leti, a French research institute, after receiving licensing patents from Rice University in the United States.

-Global emerging memory technologies market
+The Global Emerging Memory Technologies Market

-Size:
+Size

-NVM market is expected to reach around US$88 billion by 2025 with a steady growth rate of 10.6%.
+The NVM market is expected to reach around US$88 billion by 2025, with a steady growth rate of 10.6%.

 Embedded memory:

-The AI Chipset market will be accelerating at a growth rate of 31.7% from 2020 to 2025.
+The AI chipset market is expected to enjoy a rapid growth rate of 31.7% from 2020 to 2025.

-Multi-core System-on-chips (SoCs) are growing at a steady rate of 17.3%.
+Sales of multi-core system-on-chips (SoCs) are growing at a steady rate of 17.3% per year.
 Around US$45 billion is contributed by the mobile and automobile SoC market.

-Twenty-four billion IoT devices were in service in 2019.
-As per Frost & Sullivan's analysis, there will be 58 billion IoT devices in service worldwide by 2026, with a growth rate of 15.5%.
+In 2019, 24 billion Internet of Things (IoT) devices were in service.
+According to Frost & Sullivan's analysis, there will be 58 billion IoT devices in service worldwide by 2026, with a growth rate of 15.5%.

-Discrete and Persistent Memory will be accelerating at a growth rate of 11.8% from 2021 to 2025.
+Discrete and persistent memory is expected to accelerate, with a growth rate of 11.8% from 2021 to 2025.

-Current challenges:
+Current Challenges

-Cost-Effectiveness - The key challenge for ReRAM companies is to maintain their memory modules' competitive pricing in contrast to other NVM technologies.
+Cost-effectiveness—The key challenge for ReRAM companies lies in maintaining the competitive pricing of their memory modules' in comparison to other NVM technologies.

-Optimized Storage Capacity and Density - Achieving storage density and capacity optimization is important before integrating into a product design.
-The amount of available memory in a device is critical for its usage for AI and IoT applications.
+Optimized Storage Capacity and Density—Achieving storage density and capacity optimization is important before integrating into a product design.
+The amount of available memory in a device is critical for its use with AI and IoT applications.

-Competitive Landscape With Emergence of new technologies - NVM is a highly competitive market with new technologies such as MRAM gaining momentum.
+The Competitive Landscape of Emerging New Technologies—NVM is a highly competitive market, with new technologies such as MRAM gaining momentum.

-Weebit's opportunities:
+Weebit's Opportunities

-As a critical part of edge AI chips, memory needs to have a small geometry and store more data, which is where ReRAM can be an ideal solution.
+As a crucial element of edge AI chips, memory must have a small geometry while storing more data; ReRAM represents an ideal answer to this challenge.

-Weebit ReRAM's can be a perfect memory alternative in SoCs as it can shrink to smaller geometries, unlike flash.
+Weebit’s ReRAM offers a perfect memory alternative in SoCs as, unlike flash, it can shrink to fit smaller geometries.

-IoT poses a great market opportunity for Weebit's SiOx ReRAM.
-IoT and other connected devices can be embedded with SiOx ReRAM because of its low power consumption and 10 years retention, even at high temperatures, which is a significant requirement for IoT field deployment.
+IoT represents an excellent market opportunity for Weebit's SiOx ReRAM.
+IoT and other connected devices can be embedded with SiOx ReRAM because of its low power consumption and 10-year retention, even at high temperatures, which is a requirement for IoT field deployment.

-Various components of the wireless communication infrastructure of 5G, such as 5G chipsets, can use SiOx ReRAM as its embedded memory.
+Various components of the wireless communication infrastructure of 5G, such as 5G chipsets, can use SiOx ReRAM as their embedded memory.

-Weebit's cost-effective Back End Of Line (BEOL) solution, requiring only 2 added masks and no special fab equipment, is a good target for many cost-sensitive Analog ICs for smartphones, consumer electronics, industrial applications and more.
+Weebit's cost-effective back end of line (BEOL) solution, requiring only two added masks and no special fab equipment, is a good target for many cost-sensitive analog ICs for smartphones, consumer electronics, industrial applications, and more.

-Weebit's value offering:
+Weebit's Value Offering

-Weebit focuses on three key application areas - embedded, discrete, and neuromorphic computing – to commercialize its SiOx ReRAM technology.
+Key application areas—Weebit focuses on three key areas—embedded, discrete, and neuromorphic computing—to commercialize its SiOx ReRAM technology.

-Technological advantages - Scalable to low geometries, high-temperature reliability, offers manufacturing flexibility, and a higher number of program/erase cycles than flash and other NVM technologies.
-The company successfully demonstrating the working of 1 megabit (Mbit) arrays at 40 nanometres.
-The company also demonstrated ten years retention at 150C, which opens opportunities for automotive and industrial applications.
+Technological advantages—Weebit is scalable to low geometries, offers high-temperature reliability, provides manufacturing flexibility, and enables a higher number of program and erase cycles than flash and other NVM technologies.
+The company has successfully demonstrated working 1 megabit (Mbit) arrays at 40 nanometres.
+The company has also demonstrated 10-year retention at 150C, which opens opportunities for automotive and industrial applications.